angular/material-start/README.md

 ### Step #3:

-Here you will use hard-coded elements to confirm rendering and layout of the container child elements and Angular Material components.
+Here you will use hard-coded elements to confirm rendering and layout of the container child elements and AngularJS Material components.

 `app/index.html`
 ```html